AzonInc/Doorman/docs/guide/firmware/additions.md

 :::

 ::: details Listening for ESPHome events
-Doorman will send `esphome.doorman` events to Home Assistant everytime a command is received.
+Doorman will send esphome.doorman events to Home Assistant every time a command is received.

-Each Event is structured like:
+Each event is structured as follows:
 ```yaml
 event_type: esphome.doorman
 data: